 The annual 0.45% charge for £0 to £250,000 is expensive if you have a portfolio closer to the £250,000 limit, but this becomes a lot more cost-effective in the lower 0.25% bracket for £250,000 to £1 million.
 The tiered transaction cost for shares can also be painful.
 On one hand, the fee encourages you to engage with the account every month, but the account also caters more to people who want a hands-off approach.

-From this fund and share dealing account you can also access live share prices, and all the research tools that are provided by HL.
-As an investment account HL have provided customers with a comprehensive facility from which to trade investments with a good range of investment tools at their disposal.
+From this fund and share dealing account, you can also access live share prices and all the research tools that are provided by HL.
+As an investment account, HL has provided customers with a comprehensive facility from which to trade investments, with a good range of investment tools at their disposal.

 Hargreaves Lansdown Active Savings Review

 Hargreaves Lansdown Investment Platform Review

-HL gave their website a makeover back in 2018 which has resulted in a well designed, easy to navigate layout with a sharp design.
-The share trading and portfolio management platform is also well designed with a minimalist feel, however, for investors who like to customise their share trading platform, this isn’t an option here.
-I was also a little disappointed that they only offered a one-step login, however, the search functions worked well, allowing traders to search by company’s name or asset ticker, and traders are able to set alerts and notifications but only for UK stocks.
-There is also access to portfolio and fee reports on the share trading platform which allows you to check the costs an asset would incur for the next five years.
+HL gave their website a makeover back in 2018, which has resulted in a well-designed, easy-to-navigate layout with a sharp design.
+The share trading and portfolio management platform is also well designed with a minimalist feel; however, for investors who like to customise their share trading platform, this isn’t an option here.
+I was also a little disappointed that they only offered a one-step login; however, the search functions worked well, allowing traders to search by company name or asset ticker, and traders are able to set alerts and notifications, but only for UK stocks.
+There is also access to portfolio and fee reports on the share trading platform, which allows you to check the costs an asset would incur for the next five years.

 Hargreaves Lansdown Mobile App

-Reviews in the app store have scored the app with a very respectable 4.7 out of five stars.
+Reviews in the app store have scored the app a very respectable 4.7 out of five stars.
 It was also good to see that they are quick to respond to reviews and appear to be taking client feedback into consideration.

 Hargreaves Lansdown Research Service and Tools Review